mowat27/polyglot/Readme.md

 ## FAQ

-### What if I want to uninstall a langauge from a session?
+### What if I want to uninstall a language from a session?

 You need to start a new session that doesn't include the language you don't want.

 ### Do you want pull requests?

-No thanks.
-Please fork the project and set things up as you like.
+Yes please - but please don't send me your own language configs